Red yeast rice

-Red yeast rice has been used for centuries in China as both food and medicine.
+Red yeast rice, also called Went Yeast, has been used for centuries in China as both food and medicine.
 It is made by fermenting a type of yeast called Monascus purpureus over red rice.
-In Chinese medicine, red yeast rice is used to lower cholesterol, improve blood circulation, and help digestive problems.
+In Chinese medicine, red yeast rice is used to lower cholesterol, improve blood circulation, and improve digestion.

-Researchers aren't sure if red yeast rice lowers cholesterol because of the statin-like chemical or because of other things in red yeast rice, such as unsaturated fatty acids, isoflavones, and phytosterols.
+Researchers are not sure if red yeast rice lowers cholesterol because of the statin-like chemical or because of other things in red yeast rice, such as unsaturated fatty acids, isoflavones, and phytosterols.
 But because many red yeast rice supplements did have monacolin, the Food and Drug Administration (FDA) considered them to be drugs.
 Manufacturers were supposed to remove any red yeast rice products with monacolin from the market.
 As a result, many of the red yeast rice products you can buy may not contain monacolin.
-There's no way to tell, because monacolin isn't listed on the label.
+Unfortunately, there is no way to tell whether a product contains moacolin because it is not listed on the label.

 Red yeast rice contains substances known as monacolins.
 One of these, monacolin K, has the same chemical makeup as lovastatin (Mevacor), a prescription drug that lowers cholesterol.
-Some researchers think that's why red yeast rice lowers cholesterol.
-But others point out that the amount of monacolin in red yeast rice is less than you would find in the prescription drug.
+Some researchers think that is why red yeast rice lowers cholesterol.
+Others point out that the amount of monacolin in red yeast rice is less than you would find in the prescription drug.
 They think there may be other substances in red yeast rice that help lower cholesterol.
 More research is needed.

 Several studies suggest that red yeast rice reduces high cholesterol.
-However, most of the studies have used a formulation of red yeast rice -- Cholestin -- that is no longer available in the U.S. You can still buy Cholestin, but it no longer has any red yeast rice.
+However, most of the studies have used a formulation of red yeast rice, Cholestin, which is no longer available in the U.S. You can still buy Cholestin, but it no longer has any red yeast rice.
 The FDA requires any red yeast product that has monacolin to be taken off the market.

 These studies support the claim that red yeast rice lowers cholesterol: